SebastianTapper/1md031_18_students/checklist.md

 ## 05 Messaging

 - [x ] Exchange the field for the customer's address with the interactive map
-- [/ ] Location information from the map should be send to the dispatcher view when pressing the "order" button
+- [x ] Location information from the map should be send to the dispatcher view when pressing the "order" button
-- [ ] In the dispatcher view, you should see the following for every order:
+- [x ] In the dispatcher view, you should see the following for every order:
-    - [ ] A location on the map
+    - [x ] A location on the map
-    - [ ] The order information
+    - [x ] The order information
-    - [ ] The customer information
+    - [x ] The customer information

 ## Optional
 - [ ] Set the orderID on client side so one customer can make multiple orders
 - [ ] Only allow the order to be sent if all necessary information are provided